hexbatch/apple-core/core-docs/step-1-bounds/path-api.md

         user: id
         name: name of the bounds (unique to the user's bounds)
-        search_expressions: array of search expressions ending at a set the token can belong to, or a sibling token in a set the token can belong to
+        search_expressions: array of search expressions ending at a set the element can belong to, or a sibling element in a set the element can belong to